 TT297: All change for Contractors under CIS

-The new rules relating to VAT for the building and construction sector are due to start from 1 October 2019, so now seems like a good time for an update on the effect of these rules.
+The new rules relating to VAT for the building and construction sector are now due to start from 1 October 2020.

 A brief overview of the new rules:

 From 1 October 2020, subcontractors on most CIS work will no longer charge VAT within the supply chain.
 VAT will only be charged by the main contractor to the end user.
 Subcontractors will, however, still be able to reclaim VAT on materials and other expenses, but any VAT registered subcontractor should not be charging VAT to a contractor further up the chain.

 There are some specifically stated excluded services and also the new rules known as the “reverse charge”, will not apply if the service is zero-rated for VAT or if the contractor is not registered for VAT in the UK.